 India is the land where you will be greeted with a mystical charm every step of the way.
 The culture, traditions, and beliefs of the people here are well preserved and blended with the natural beauty a yatra here will allow you to have a peaceful and spiritual time. spread out all over the landscape these pilgrimages are a true testimony to the fact that India is a cradle of different religions and communities coexisting since there are pilgrimages dedicated to various faiths major or minor.
-If you are looking to experience the vibe that makes India the spiritual capital of the world then you must take a pilgrimage journey to these holiest sites:
+If you are looking to experience the vibe that makes India the spiritual capital of the world then you must make a pilgrimage journey to these holiest sites:

 The months of July and August are the peak seasons for a pilgrimage to worship the ice stalagmite formation of the Shiv linga in the Amarnath cave which is located in Jammu and Kashmir.
-Although the yatra has been listed among one of the remotest pilgrimage destinations in the world, it is undertaken by record breaking number of pilgrims almost every year who brave the harsh weather the tiring high altitude and the exhausting steepness of the track to offer their prayer to the lord.
-Amarnath journey starts via 2 routes i.e. Baltal and Pahalgam.
-The devotees visiting the cave believe that it is lord Shiva himself who have come to grace them with his presence in the form of ice lingam.
+Although the yatra has been listed among one of the remotest pilgrimage destinations in the world, it is undertaken by record breaking number of pilgrims almost every year who brave the harsh weather the tiring high altitude, and the exhausting steepness of the track to offer their prayer to the lord.
+Amarnath’s journey starts via 2 routes i.e. Baltal and Pahalgam.
+The devotees visiting the cave believe that it is lord Shiva himself who has come to grace them with his presence in the form of ice lingam.

 This gurudwara is probably located on one of the most scenic sites in India.
 This place is one of the most significant pilgrimage destinations for the people belonging to the Sikh community.
-Adorned with a high-altitude crystal-clear glacial lake in front of the gurudwara and surrounded all around with lush green mountain peaks people make it a point to visit this place where Guru Gobind Singh is said to have performed severe meditation.
-Approached from Govind ghat people also make it a point to visit Badrinath and valley of flowers from here as well.
+Adorned with a high-altitude crystal-clear glacial lake in front of the gurudwara and surrounded all around by lush green mountain peaks people make it a point to visit this place where Guru Gobind Singh is said to have performed severe meditation.
+Approached from Govind ghat people also make it a point to visit Badrinath and the valley of flowers from here as well.

 Panch Prayag Yatra